shibulijack/eslint-plugin-inclusive/README.md

 # eslint-plugin-inclusive

-This contains eslint rule which prevents racially discriminatory language.
+This contains eslint rule which prevents racially discriminatory language and suggests alternatives.

 ## Installation